valaxin/scrambled/readme.md

 ## About

+this here's a automation server that you can interfaces with discord among other services

+- discord bot (jimbo)
+- express rest api
+- websocket data daemons
+- alert stage

+## Rest API

 | Method | Endpoint              | Returns | Purpose                                                    |
 | ------ | --------------------- | ------- | ---------------------------------------------------------- |
 | GET    | /api/spotify          | STATUS  | emits to the client the currently playing track on Spotify |